 Above: The first hard disk drive, IBM Model 350.

 The laser printer was invented by Gary Starkweather at XEROX in 1969.
 His initial prototype was a modified laser copier where he had disabled the imaging system and introduced a spinning drum with eight mirrored sides.
 The first commercial implementation of a laser printer didn’t happen until IBM released the IBM model 3800 in 1976.
-It could pretty much fill up a room on its own.
+It could pretty much fill up a room on its own and had a speed of 20,000 lines per minute.
+This machine was mainly used for high-volume documents (for example, preparing bank statements).

 Above: The IBM 3800, the first commercial laser printer.